trojankai/frontend-nanodegree-mobile-portfolio/README.md

 Record scrolling and pizza changes, also note the times in the console, time to make 10 frames and time to change the sizes of pizzas will appear when action is complete.

 The updated/optimized 'pretty' files are in the 'src' folder, however testpizza.js is the file I created and optimized, instead of main.js.

+#### Using Gulp
+  Once you have downloaded the project and you have Node and Npm installed on your local computer, you can open the terminal or command line...cd into the project folder and type 'npm install' which will install devDependencies listed in the package.json. if any changes need to be made in the src you can run a gulp task listed in the gulpfile and it will compile it in the dist folder.